-- Community Service At least 30 hours of volunteer work by May 1 - Participation in Education and Service Events International Education Week (November), Global Youth Service Day (April) - Community and Congressional Activities Local activities to enhance leadership skills - Completion of Monthly Surveys Each month you will receive an email from the YFU Grants Team, requesting that you complete a brief survey to tell us about your experience that month.
+- Community Service At least 30 hours of volunteer work by May 1. - Participation in Education and Service Events International Education Week (November), Global Youth Service Day (April) and Civic Education Week (dates vary) - Community and Congressional Activities Local activities to enhance leadership skills - Completion of Monthly Surveys Each month you will receive an email from the YFU Grants Team, requesting that you complete a brief survey to tell us about your experience that month.

 This booklet explains the required activities and provides ideas to meet these requirements.
-Participants can initiate their own activities and seek help from Local Coordinators and Cluster Leaders.
+Participants can initiate their own activities and seek help from their Local Coordinators.
 In some geographic regions, activities will be organized throughout the year that meet the program requirements.